ngiccorddemo/cordbuild2017/dockerfiles/README.md

-Steps to build from source (rather than using pre-built docker images)-
+Steps to build from source (rather than using pre-built docker images):

-Starting in `cordbuild2017` dir, first clone the code from the public repo:
+Starting in the `cordbuild2017` directory, first clone the code from the public repo.
+The following command will check out the NGIC code at a specific commit and also pull the required DPDK submodule:

-`git clone --recursive https://gerrit.opencord.org/ngic && cd ngic`

-Then, check out this specific commit for this demo:

-`git checkout a9e05`
+`git submodule update --init --recursive`

+Change into the `ngic` directory:

+`cd ngic`

 Copy the Dockerfiles from demo repo to current (ngic) dir:

 `cp ../dockerfiles/Docker* .`

 For this demo, we are using replayed traffic, so we must apply a patch to enable static ARP tables.
+**Note: If you are planning to run this with a traffic generator you supply, skip this step.**

 `git apply ../dockerfiles/static_arp.patch`